 Liability insurance, on the other hand, is a nice to have especially for students who are independent for the first time.
 The liability insurance will, for example, protect students from accidental damage caused by a fire in the kitchen while cooking.

 Having the right visa is important as having the wrong ones may result in you being forced back to your country.
 There are different types of visas available, and we recommend that you clarify with the embassy about the types of visa you need and how to apply for the right one.

 The job seeker visa is valid for six months.
 As the name implies, you can stay in Germany within this duration to search for a job.

-Students who want to learn German in Germany should apply to a language course visa.
+If you want to learn German in Germany, you should apply to a language course visa.
 The language course visa is valid for up to one year.
-Students will have to register at the language school and also show proof that they have accommodation for the duration of their language course.
+You will have to register at the language school and also show proof that you have accommodation for the duration of your language course.